 The UK Corporate Governance Code recommends that a chair should meet the independence criteria set out in the UK Corporate Governance Code on appointment.
-The board has concluded that Patrick Snowball is an independent chair for UK Corporate Governance Code purposes.
+The board has concluded that Christopher Munro is an independent chair for UK Corporate Governance Code purposes.

 The UK Corporate Governance Code also recommends that the board of directors of a company with a premium listing on the Official List should appoint one of the independent non-executive directors to be the senior independent director.
-The Company intends to appoint an additional independent non-executive director to the board and will address the appointment of a senior independent director during the course of 2018.
+The Company appointed Victoria Cochrane in September 2018 to meet this requirement.

 The board has established the following committees: an audit and risk committee, a remuneration committee and a nomination committee, each of which is described in further detail below.